-Article co-written with Jennifer Llewellyn, OMAFRA Nursery Crops Specialist.
+Article co-written with Jennifer Llewellyn, former OMAFRA Nursery Crops Specialist.

 Nursery growers apply pesticides to a diverse range of plant species.
-In a perfect world, sprayer operators would adjust their sprayer set-up to match each crop.
+In a perfect world, sprayer operators would adjust their sprayer set-up to match each crop, but this is rarely done because of time constraints and a lack of guidance.
 Adjustments in product rate and spray distribution should reflect the plant size, row spacing and developmental stage of the crop and pest.
-It should NEVER be done without a reference point for coverage and a strong history of efficacy – you can read more about monitoring coverage and sprayer adjustments here.
-Sprayer operators often do not have the tools to determine the optimal sprayer set-up.
-This experiment demonstrated the value of customized application settings and their potential to conserve pesticide, water, and fuel – without compromising pesticide efficacy.
+Any such adjustments should be performed using a reference point for coverage and a strong history of efficacy.

-Three 65m x 6.5m blocks were marked out in a field of roses in September, 2011.
-An untreated control, the grower’s traditional set up of hollow cones (D4D45) on 50 cm centres at 300 psi and 3.0 mph (841 L/ha), and an optimized set up of hollow cones (D3D45) on 50 cm centres at 150 psi and 3.0 mph (388 L/ha) (determined through trial and error using water-sensitive paper as a coverage indicator).
+To demonstrate the value of sprayer optimization, we marked out three, 65m x 6.5m blocks in a field of roses.
+One block was an untreated control.
+One block was the grower’s traditional set up of hollow cones (D4D45) on 50 cm centres at 300 psi and 3.0 mph (841 L/ha).
+The third block was the experimental condition where we used an optimized set up of hollow cones (D3D45) on 50 cm centres at 150 psi and 3.0 mph (388 L/ha).
+We validated this condition using an iterative process to dial in the coverage indicated by water-sensitive paper.

 One application of Folpet + Nova was made on Sep 19, 2011.
 Roses were photographed before and after the treatment.
-The photographs were digitized and the amount of powdery mildew appearing on the upper surfaces was determined as a percent of the total leaf area.
-All reps were randomly selected.
+The photographs were digitized and the amount of powdery mildew appearing on the upper surfaces was determined as a percent of the total visible leaf area.
+Six replications were randomly selected from each block.

-The Farm Innovation Program and the grower co-operator are gratefully acknowledged for making this research possible.
+The Ontario Farm Innovation Program and the grower co-operator are gratefully acknowledged for making this research possible.